 8. Take the general information and adapt it to your product or selling situation.
 Think “how will this work in my sales environment?”
 Try to adapt the principle as soon as you hear it.

-9. Don’t criticize the presenter instead listen for the one or two gems that may impact you forever.
-As the great Glenn W. Turner says, “No statue was ever erected to a critic, but the people they criticized, may statues have gone up.”
+9. Don’t criticize the presenter.
+Instead, listen for the one or two gems that may impact you forever.
+As the great Glenn W. Turner says, “No statue was ever erected to a critic, but the people they criticized, many statues have gone up.”

 10. Your objective is to make yourself better.
 That’s why you came in the first place.
 Don’t strut what you already know.
 Find the “ahha’s” and convert them to your world.
 Leave with new things that will help you, not the same information you came with.

 11. Sit with someone you don’t know.
 Stay away from the people you came with.
 Make new friends.
 Look for a potential customer or contact.

 12, Take great notes and record them at the end of the event.
 Too many times great ideas go fallow before they have a chance to implemented.
 All great seminar ideas fall victim to the everyday work that awaits you after the event.
 If you record your notes and listen to them everyday for two weeks, you are more likely to do things you would have put off for months maybe forever.